JoseeWouters/Josee-Wouters/content/blog/what-developers-can-learn-from-journalists.md

 Source: [NRC](https://www.nrc.nl/nieuws/2022/03/23/toneelzoen-als-daad-van-emancipatie-of-provocatie-a4104671)

 The first paragraph of an article is meant to drag you into it, it’s here where the reader decides if they are going to read on.
-It’s catchy, in styling it usually stands out a bit more than the other paragraph, but it also is part of the article already, where an intro isn’t.
-And it is called a `lead`. _De Correspondent_ makes use of this, although in their design the lead is placed first, apart from the title, image and paragraphs.
+It’s catchy, in styling it usually stands out a bit more than the other paragraph.
+It is also a part of the article, where an intro isn’t.
+It is called a `lead`. _De Correspondent_ makes use of this, although in their design the lead is placed first, apart from the title, image and the rest of the content.
 I can imagine that for the developers this wasn’t an easy thing to name!

 ```html